btcpayserver/btcpayserver-doc/Xadrez.md

 BTCPAY_HOST=btcpay.example.com
 LETSENCRYPT_EMAIL=me@example.com
 ACME_CA_URI=https://acme-v01.api.letsencrypt.org/directory
-LIGHTNING_ALIAS=an_alias_for_your_LN_node
 ```

-BTCPay Server enable Lightning Network capabilities and I think this is awesome!
-You do not need to do anything more than use the right yml file and choose a name for you node at your .env file
+BTCPay Server can enable Lightning Network capabilities and I think this is awesome!
+But this has a cost: you can't prune your bitcoind to make it works.
+Use the right yml file and choose a name for you node at your .env file adding the line ```LIGHTNING_ALIAS=an_alias_for_your_LN_node```.

 You can read a lot of additional information about BTCpay Server at [The Merchants Guide to accepting Bitcoin directly with no intermediates through BTCPay](https://www.reddit.com/r/Bitcoin/comments/81h1oy/the_merchants_guide_to_accepting_bitcoin_directly/).